Drew Waters Player Props: Royals vs. Guardians

-The Kansas City Royals, including Drew Waters (.286 batting average in his past 10 games), take on starting pitcher Shane Bieber and the Cleveland Guardians at Kauffman Stadium, Thursday at 2:10 PM ET.
+The Kansas City Royals, including Drew Waters (.368 on-base percentage in past 10 games, 64 points above season-long percentage), battle starter Tanner Bibee and the Cleveland Guardians at Progressive Field, Thursday at 7:10 PM ET.

-He racked up two hits (going 2-for-3 with a double) in his most recent game against the Guardians.
+He had a one-hit showing in his most recent game (1-for-3) against the Twins.

 Drew Waters Game Info & Props vs. the Guardians